System Design Space

 30 cases

-From basic infrastructure tasks to domain-specific product systems.
+From core infrastructure problems to domain-specific product systems.

 Latency, throughput, consistency, availability, reliability and cost.